Mazda RX-01

 The Mazda RX-01 was a concept car produced by Mazda that debuted at the 1995 Tokyo Motor Show.

 Created partially in response to the state of the economy at the time and the resultant shrinkage of the high-end sports car market, the RX-01 team took a back-to-basics approach for a compact, simple and inexpensive sports car, much like the first generation RX-7.
-By this time, the RX-7 had evolved into an uncompromising "super sports car" boasting ultra high performance with little creature comfort and a high price tag.
-The RX-01 boasted a radical front end with a floating bumper/spoiler made possible by its compact rotary engine as well as a 2+2 seating arrangement.
+By this time, the RX-7 had evolved into an uncompromising "super sports car" with high performance, but poor comfort and a high price tag The RX-01 featured a radical front end with a floating bumper/spoiler made possible by its compact rotary engine, as well as a 2+2 seating arrangement.

 The RX-01 featured the public appearance of the next generation of Mazda rotary engine design, the 13B-MSP.
 A naturally aspirated Wankel engine, its exhaust ports were now located in the side housing instead of the periphery of the rotor housing, thus preventing overlapping intake and exhaust port timing.
 This has several benefits: higher output, improved thermal efficiency, better fuel economy, and cleaner emissions.
-The 1308 cc engine produces 220 bhp at 8500rpm.
-Acceleration from 0-60 mph is claimed to be 5.7 seconds.
+The 1308 cc engine produces 220 bhp at 8500 rpm.
+Acceleration from 0-60 mph (97 km/h) is claimed to be 5.7 seconds.

-While it was hoped by enthusiasts that the RX-01 would be put into production as the next iteration of Mazda's rotary sports car and made available to world markets (the RX-7 was discontinued in North America after 1995), the declining interest in sports car over SUVs and Mazda's financial state at the time conspired to keep RX-01 merely a concept car.
+While it was hoped by enthusiasts that the RX-01 would be put into production as the next iteration of Mazda's rotary sports car and made available to world markets (the RX-7 was discontinued in North America after 1995), the declining interest in sports car over SUVs and Mazda's financial state at the time kept the RX-01 merely a concept car.
 The 13B-MSP would go on to be further developed into the eventual RENESIS engine that powers the RX-8.